Second French Empire: Religion

 The idea of Italian unification, which would inevitably end the temporal power of the popes, outraged French Catholics, who had been the leading supporters of the Empire.
-A keen Catholic opposition sprang up, voiced in Louis Veuillot's paper the Univers, and was not silenced even by the Syrian expedition (1860) in favour of the Catholic Maronite side of the Druze–Maronite conflict.
+A keen Catholic opposition sprang up, voiced in Louis Veuillot's paper the Univers, and was not silenced even by the Syrian expedition (1860) in favour of the Maronite Catholic side of the 1860 civil conflict in Mount Lebanon and Damascus.

 Ultramontane Catholicism, longing for close links to the Pope in Rome, played a pivotal role in the democratisation of culture.
 The pamphlet campaign led by Mgr Gaston de Ségur, at the height of the Italian question in February 1860, made the most of the freedom of expression enjoyed by the Catholic Church in France.
 The goal was to mobilise Catholic opinion and encourage the government to support the Pope.
 A major result of the Catholic ultramontane campaign was to trigger reforms in the cultural sphere, which also granted freedoms to their political enemies the Republicans and freethinkers.

 Although the Second Empire strongly favoured Catholicism, the official state religion, it tolerated Protestants and Jews, with no persecutions or pogroms.
 The state dealt with the small Protestant community of Calvinist and Lutheran churches, whose members included many prominent businessmen who supported the regime.
 The emperor's Decree Law of 26 March 1852 led to greater government interference in Protestant church affairs, thus reducing self-regulation in favor of Catholic bureaucrats who misunderstood and mistrusted Protestant doctrine.
 Their administration affected not only church-state relations but also the internal lives of Protestant communities.

 Police

 Napoleon III manipulated a range of politicised police powers to censor the media and suppress opposition.
-Legally he had broad powers but in practice he was limited by legal, customary, and moral deterrents.
+Legally he had broad powers but in practice he was limited by legal, customary and moral deterrents.
 By 1851 political police had a centralised administrative hierarchy and were largely immune from public control.
 The Second Empire continued the system; proposed innovations were stalled by officials.
 Typically political roles were part of routine administrative duties.
 Although police forces were indeed strengthened, opponents exaggerated the increase of secret police activity and the imperial police lacked the omnipotence seen in later totalitarian states.